muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m77T21)
+- Fix: Input Viewer: show/hide content not always updating the visualizers.
+- Fix: Input Viewer: One more C++ GC issue with state/keyboard visualizers due to caching.
+- Fix: Input Viewer: clicking on the selector button could result in a QT exception.
+- Fix: Input Viewer: workaround to QT layout visualizer width (due to height workaround)
+- Fix: Input Viewer: clear button does not save visualizer visual states.
+- Fix: Input Viewer: keyboard visualizer key spacing (due to height workaround)
+- Fix: API: Event registration for keyboard condition property called as a method

 ### (m77T20)
 - Fix: Input Viewer: C++ GC issue if input is refreshed while QT is updated with new contents